Enne Koens writes plays, songs, and books for all ages, but especially for children.

 Besides books, Enne writes (musical) theatre for adults and children.
 She has written for companies like Ausdauer, Maas, Toneelmakerij, Gasthuis and Artemis.
 And during two summers Enne and her musical theatre group Het Paleis voor Volksvlijt filled tent Studio 7 at the Dutch theatre festival De Parade.
 In 2004, she won a Dutch playwright award (Hollandse Nieuwe Toneelschrijfprijs) for her play Skills.

-In the coming year, Enne will publish two more books: A small, green jelly planet (Een kleine, groene puddingplaneet, 6+, for children to read themselves) and You can see everything from here (Vanaf hier kun je alles zien, 8+).
+In the coming year, Enne will publish two more books: A small, green jelly planet (Een kleine, groene puddingplaneet, 6+, for children to read themselves) and You can see everything from here (Vanaf hier kun je alles zien, 8+ – will be released on May 30).

 In A small, green jelly planet, Mo has an enormous adventure when his parents are at a parent-teacher meeting.